fengyuli-dev/multimedia-gpt/README.md

 Multimedia GPT connects your OpenAI GPT with vision and audio.
 You can now send images, videos (in development), and even audio recordings using your OpenAI API key, and get a response in both text and image formats.

-This project is made possible by a Prompt Manager and is inspired and built upon [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt).
+Multimedia GPT is made possible by a Prompt Manager inspired and built upon [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt).

+This project is still at its starting phase, and more features will be added soon.
+Welcome to *star* if this idea is interesting to you!

 ## Models
 In addition to all of the vision foundation models mentioned in [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt), Multimedia GPT supports [OpenAI Whisper](https://openai.com/research/whisper), [OpenAI DALLE](https://openai.com/blog/dall-e-api-now-available-in-public-beta), and many more is under development!
 This means that **you no longer need your own GPUs for voice recognition and image generation** (although you still can!)